stephan-klein/supersonic/docs/supersonic/guides/architecture/communication/index.md

 There can be any number of channels in one app.
 Each  channel is identified by a string (the channel name).
 A channel is accessed with the method `supersonic.data.channel('name_of_the_channel')`.

-A vebview can _publish_ a message to a channel (called 'public_announcements') as follws:
+A WebView can _publish_ a message to a channel (called 'public_announcements') as follows:

 ```js
 message =